 Donald J. O’Brien 1925-2012

-Donald Joseph “Red” O’Brien of Des Moines formerly of Emmetsburg, died of natural causes on May 7, 2012, at Mercy Medical Center in Des Moines.
+DES MOINES — Donald Joseph “Red” O’Brien of Des Moines and formerly of Emmetsburg, died of natural causes on Monday, May 7, 2012, at Mercy Medical Center in Des Moines.

 Donald was born on Dec.
 23, 1925, to John and Ellen “Nellie” (Neary) O’Brien.
 He graduated from St. Mary’s High School in Emmetsburg, and was drafted into the United States Navy at the age of 18.
 He served in the Pacific during World War II.
 He obtained a business degree from Loras Catholic College in Dubuque in 1951, using the G.I.
 Bill.

 Donald was a contract auditor in several states and traveled to other countries, including Greenland, to perform audits.
-He also worked for two years at Ford Motor Company in Detroit, MI.
+He also worked for two years at Ford Motor Company in Detroit, Michigan.

 Donald married his wife, Carmen (now deceased), while living in Palisades, CA. In the early 1980s, he returned to college and earned an R.N. degree.
 He moved back to Emmetsburg in 1985 to live in his childhood home.